Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 ![Product list](/Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

 1. Click the *Variants* drop-down list at the top of the products list and select the **List all products** option.
-  All products including the product variants are displayed in the products list.
+  All products including the variants are displayed in the products list.

   ![All products](/Assets/Screenshots/PIM/Products/List/AllProducts.png "[All products]")

-2. Click the product variant you want to edit.
+2. Click the variant you want to edit.
   The *Edit Product* view is displayed.
 The *Attributes* tab is preselected.

   ![Attributes](/Assets/Screenshots/PIM/Products/List/Attributes/AttributesVariant.png "[Attributes]")

-3. Go to the attributes that are not defined by the master product and edit the desired data of the product variant.
+3. Go to the attributes that are not defined by the master product and edit the desired data of the variant.

   > [Info] Note that changes of the defining attributes are also applied to the variant settings of the master product.
 Especially when you are using a SKU with the defining attribute values as a placeholder, it is not recommended to modify a defining attribute value.